mead-ml/mead-baseline/README.md

    --valid $CONLL/eng.testa \
    --test  $CONLL/eng.testb \
    --embed /data/xdata/GoogleNews-vectors-negative300.bin \
-   --cfiltsz "1,2,3,4,5,7" --fscore 1 --crf
+   --cfiltsz 1 2 3 4 5 7 --fscore 1 --crf
 ```

 ## Status

-This model is implemented in TensorFlow, Torch, and PyTorch.
+This model is implemented in TensorFlow and PyTorch (there is an old version in Torch7, which is no longer supported).
 The TensorFlow currently is the only implementation that supports using a CRF layer on the top.

 _TODO_: Benchmark for CONLL NER